-I am a community college English Instructor with a Ph.D. in English Education.
+I am a college writing researcher with a Ph.D. in English Education.
 My research focuses on applied linguistics for the English classroom.
-I am interested in developing applications of Systemic Functional Linguistics for student writing and reading.
-My current research projects are genre description of community college student writing and linguistic analysis of various academic and civic genres.
+I am interested in developing applications of Systemic Functional Linguistics and Legitimation Code Theory for student writing and reading.
+My current research projects are an analysis of the knowledge structures of first-year composition and linguistic analysis of various academic and civic genres.
 I have presented my educational and linguistic research with colleagues at local, regional, and national conferences in the U.S.

 I have teaching experience at various levels, working in diverse environments including an urban middle school, a rural high school, a community college, and a major research university.

 I graduated from Anderson University with a Bachelors of Arts in English and minor in Mathematics.
 I earned my teaching license in Anderson University’s Teach for Indiana program.
 After teaching for a year, I attended graduate school and completed my MA in English Language and Linguistics at Purdue University.
 After several years teaching at the college level, I returned to the middle-school classroom as a periodic volunteer teaching assistant for several years.
-I continue to teach English composition at the college level.
+I have taught English composition at the college level for approximately a decade.

 I have also been a participant in the Slam Poetry community since the early 2000s.
-I have competed in multiple slams in Lafayette, IN; Indianapolis; and Chicago.
-I currently read occasionally in El Dorado and Camden, AR.
+I have competed in multiple slams in Lafayette, IN; Indianapolis; Chicago, IL.
+I have also read in El Dorado, AR.
 My major Slam influences include Taylor Mali, Jack McCarthy, Todd Alcott, and Patricia Smith.